Photos by John

 of its former self.
 Its stones can be found in many local farm buildings,

 enclosures and church walls.
-Nevertheless, the monument is still
+Nevertheless, the monument is still most

-some of its line.
+of its line.

 Much of this once great stark and inspiring frontier has disappeared